-During chip power-up, a power-on reset pulse is issued when VS reaches \sim 2.6 V (<2.8 V) and restores the chip either to the setting stored in EEPROM (with the EEPROM pin = 1) or to the on-chip setting (with the EEPROM pin = 0).
-At power-on, the AD9520 also executes a SYNC operation, which brings the outputs into phase alignment according to the default settings.
-It takes \sim 70 ms for the outputs to begin toggling after the power-on reset pulse signal is internally generated.
+During chip power-up, a power-on reset pulse is issued when VS reaches $\sim\!2.6$ V ( $<\!2.8$ V) and restores the chip either to the setting stored in EEPROM (with the EEPROM pin = 1) or to the on-chip setting (with the EEPROM pin = 0).
+At power-on, the AD9522 also executes a SYNC operation, which brings the outputs into phase alignment according to the default settings.
+The output drivers are held in sync for the duration of the internally generated power-up sync timer ( $\sim\!70$ ms).
+The outputs begin to toggle after this period.